 - Sheet 1: This is the sheet we are currently working on

-- This button will be used to create new Sheet
+- This button is used to create a new Sheet

 - This button will be used to create new Dashboard

-- This button will be used to create new Story
+- Use this button to create new Story

-When we select the State column, all the available regions will be highlighted.
-It means, we can place state column in any of the highlighted region.
-In this example, we are placing State column in Row section and we can do it in two ways:
+When we select the State column, all the available regions will highlight.
+It means we can put a state column in any of the highlighted areas.
+In this example, we are placing the State column in the Row section, and we can do it in two ways:

-Method 1: You can drag the State column from Dimensions region to Tableau Report region.
-From the below screenshot you can observe that, Row field is highlighted with blue color.
+Method 1: Drag the State column from the Dimensions region to Tableau Report region.
+From the below screenshot, see that the Row field highlighted with a blue color.

-Next, We have to add any metric or numeric value to analyze and we can do it in two ways:
+Next, We have to add metric or numeric value to analyze, and we can do it in two ways:

-Method 1: You can drag the Sales Measure from Measures Region to Text area in Marks region.
-From the below screenshot you can observe that, Text area is highlighted.
+Option1: Drag the Sales Measure from Measures Region to Text area in the Marks region.
+From the below screenshot, see the Text area highlighted.

-Method 2: You can drag the Sales Measure from Measures Region to tableau report region.
-From the below screenshot you can observe that, Abc Row field border is highlighted with black solid color and displays the Show me text.
-You can choose your own method
+Option 2: Drag the Sales Measure from Measures Region to tableau report region.
+From the below screenshot, the Abc Row field border is highlighted with a solid black color and displays the Show Me text.
+Choose any of this option

-Once you placed the State column and Metric values, Tableau Report region will show the basic table report as shown below.
+Once we placed the State column and Sales Metric values, Report region shows the table report as shown below.

-If you observe the upper right corner, there is a Show Me button and this will be the most import and useful one Tableau.
-In fact we can say, Show Me button made the Tableau developer life easy.
-We will explore more in coming articles but for now, please click on that button
+Observe the upper right corner, there is a Show Me button, and this is the most import and useful one in Tableau.
+Alternatively, say, Show Me button made the Tableau developer life easy.
+We will explore more in the upcoming articles, but for now, please click on that button

-Once you click on Show Me button, a drop down window will be displayed with available Charts.
-Although there are many charts, only few are active and remaining are Grayed out because Tableau Desktop will analyze our table report and shows the possibilities.
+Once we click on the Show Me button, a drop-down window will display with available Charts.
+Although there are many charts, only a few are active, and remaining are Grayed-out because Tableau Desktop will analyze our table report and shows the possibilities.
 To demonstrate, we are selecting Data bar as shown below

-Once we selected, Our table report will automatically converted to Tableau Data bar as shown below.
+Once we selected, Our table report will automatically be converted to the Tableau Data bar, as shown below.